manasi1031/minesweeper/README.md

         player_name = players_name()
         update_sheet(player_name)

-4. I received feedback that grid size of the minesweeper is too big for the Heroku deployed window.
-Please note that at the time of me creating this grid, it showed perfectly fine on the gitpod terminal.
-When I deployed it, the view does not fit in the screen and my fellow students on Slack suggested that I reduce the size to fit the screen.
-However, I have chosen not to proceed with this to give a better game experience.
-This is not a bug really, but I wanted to ensure that I have recorded feedback received and taken a note of it.
-In the future version, this will be the easy grid and the smallest one available.
-The medium and hard versions will be bigger than this for sure.

-5. When I added the end_game function, the option to exit worked well, but the option to restart was not working at all.
+4. When I added the end_game function, the option to exit worked well, but the option to restart was not working at all.
 Originally I had used if __name__ == "__main__" for the final game function, as I was reading through some material online and thought this was a good fit.
 But with the end_game function this did not work well as I could not call this function from my end_game function.
 For this, I changed the main game function to state as "play_game" function and this worked perfectly.